OpenXiangShan/XiangShan-doc/docs/tutorials/rvse25.md

 We have established a comprehensive workflow to simulate XiangShan processor and do prototype on FPGA.
 In this part, we will perform a practical demonstration, including argument details and key points to pay attention to.
 We will present some typical cases for XiangShan development.
 For example, how to add an instruction, how to add a peripheral device and how to re-configure cache structure.
 Based on XiangShan and Minjie platform, many architectural works can be reproduced and accelerate the interactions between academia and industry.

+## To be covered in the demonstration of Nanhu processor

+- Brief introduction to the XiangShan Nanhu project

+The Open-Source XiangShan Nanhu Processor is a significant development in computing architecture.
+It aims to promote innovation and collaboration in processor design by providing a transparent and accessible platform for researchers, developers, and enthusiasts.
+The project embraces an open-source philosophy to break down proprietary barriers and facilitate the free exchange of ideas, ultimately contributing to more efficient, customizable, and widely-applicable processing solutions.

+- Demonstration of XiangShan Nanhu development board

+The demonstration of the Open-Source XiangShan Nanhu Processor on the development board showcases its practical functionality and performance.
+Users can observe the processor's operation in real-time.
+The development board supports various peripherals and interfaces, allowing for the real-world application scenarios.
+Performance metrics, such as execution speed and power consumption, can be directly measured and compared against theoretical specifications.
+This hands-on demonstration provides a clear and tangible understanding of the processor's capabilities and potential applications.

+- Hand-on experience of XiangShan Nanhu development board

+The experience of Open-Source XiangShan Nanhu Processor development board offers a rewarding journey of learning and experimentation.
+Users can directly interact with the processor, testing and optimizing code in a real hardware environment.
+The development board's accessible design and comprehensive documentation make it easier for developers of all levels to engage with the technology.